-Field description CSV header Definition Field updatability Reason housing is unsuitable - Affordability USHAFF The household should be able to afford the costs of accommodation from their income after essential expenses.
-Not expected to change (record as per YPOR date).
-Reason housing is unsuitable - Overcrowding USHOVER The young person's housing meets the statutory definition of overcrowding Not expected to change (record as per YPOR date).
-Reason housing is unsuitable - Doesn't meet the needs of the individual USHNEEDS The accommodation does not meet the physical/medical needs of the individual.
-Not expected to change (record as per YPOR date).
-Tobacco use TOANIC Number of days in previous 28 days that the young person smoked tobacco, in whatever form (ready-made cigarettes, hand-rolled cigarettes, cannabis joints with tobacco, cigars, pipe tobacco, shisha/water pipes, etc), but not including nicotine replacement therapy and e-cigarettes.
+Field description CSV header Definition Field updatability use 3 other problem drug (3).
+YPOR date).
+Unsuitable housing UNSTHSE Has the young person been in unsuitable housing in the previous 28 days?
+Unsuitable housing includes where accommodation may be overcrowded, damp, inadequately heated, in poor condition or in a poor state of repair.
+Unsuitable housing is likely to have a negative impact on health and wellbeing and/or on the likelihood of achieving recovery.
 Should not change (record as per YPOR date).
-Ecstasy use ECSTSYYP Number of days in previous 28 days that the young person has used ecstasy.
+Tobacco/nicotine TOANIC Number of days in previous 28 days that the young person smoked tobacco, in whatever form (eg ready-made cigarettes, hand-rolled cigarettes, cannabis joints with tobacco, cigars, pipe tobacco and shisha/water pipes), but not including nicotine replacement therapy and e-cigarettes.
 Should not change (record as per YPOR date).
-Solvents/inhalants (not nitrous oxide) use SOLVYP Number of days in previous 28 days that the young person has used solvents.
+Ecstasy ECSTSYYP Number of days in previous 28 days that the young person has used ecstasy.
 Should not change (record as per YPOR date).
-Ketamine use KETAMNYP Number of days in previous 28 days that the young person has used ketamine.
+Solvents SOLVYP Number of days in previous 28 days that the young person has used solvents.
 Should not change (record as per YPOR date).
-GHB use GHBYP Number of days in previous 28 days that the young person has used GHB.
+Ketamine KETAMNYP Number of days in previous 28 days that the young person has used ketamine.
 Should not change (record as per YPOR date).
-Synthetic LEHIGSYP Number of days in previous 28 days that the young person has Should not change (record as per
+GHB GHBYP Number of days in previous 28 days that the young person has used GHB.
+Should not change (record as per YPOR date).
+Psychoactive substances (PS) LEHIGSYP Number of days in previous 28 days that the young person has used psychoactive substances (PS).
+Should not change (record as per YPOR date).
+Tranquilisers (including benzodiazepines) TRANYP Number of days in previous 28 days that the young person has used tranquilisers (including benzodiazepines).
+Should not change (record as per YPOR date).